emodii/telegram-servermanager/README.md

 * Send the message `/start` to [userinfobot](https://t.me/userinfobot) to get your user id.
 Safely secure your user_id.

 #### On your linux server:
 * Security notice: Create a new user with low privileges to run the bot (Example: "tgbot").
-  You can run it as root, but i recommend to use a low privilege user!
+  You can run it as root, but i highly recommend to use a low privilege user!
      ```sh
      sudo adduser tgbot
      ```